 - a) The lateral wind loads or seismic loads (whichever is the greater) applied to the panels are transferred into the horizontal Top Hats, then to the stud frame, which should be designed in accordance with the requirements of the relevant New Zealand Standard or NZBC cited documents for the imposed loads.
 The frame should be designed for all bracing and hold-down requirements. - b) The design of the stud frame shall consider the weight of the suspended panels (such as the upper storey of two-storey construction).
-Note that with the approximate combined mass of less than 40kg/m2 the Hebel PowerPanel^{XL} External Wall System is considered to fall within the medium weight cladding classification (less than 80kg/m2 as defined by NZS3604:2011). - c) The system is considered to be a 'face-sealed' cavity construction cladding system, where the cavity exists as a secondary defence mechanism against any water ingress, should it occur.
+Note that with the approximate combined mass of less than 40kg/m the Hebel PowerPanelXL External Wall System is considered to fall within the medium weight cladding classification (less than 80kg/m as defined by NZS3604:2011). - c) The system is considered to be a 'face-sealed' cavity construction cladding system, where the cavity exists as a secondary defence mechanism against any water ingress, should it occur.
 Any water ingress will drain within the cavity, or migrate through increased atmospheric moisture content, to the back face of the Hebel panel which will absorb the moisture and expel it through the vapour permeable water resistant plaster coating system.
 As shown in this design guide there is a necessity for sealing any cladding penetrations such as windows, doors or pipe penetrations as well as applying a vapour permeable water resistant external coating.

 - d) The system specifications vary with wind load.
 The wind zones used in NZS3604:2011 Timber Framed Buildings have been adopted for use in this design guide. - e) The localised effects of wind around corners of buildings have been considered in the design and included in the design tables.
 The extent of this effect is further discussed later in this section. - f) Seismic loads have been considered in the design and included in the design tables.
-The earthquake zones defined in NZS 3604:2011 have been adopted for use in this design guide and are further discussed later in this section.
+Earthquake Zone 4 in accordance with AS/ NZS 1170.5 is excluded from this design guide.